fga-eps-mds/2020.2-Anunbis/docs/documentacao/planejamento-de-riscos.md

 Sendo:

-* Prioridades de 1 a 5: Muito Baixa
+* Prioridade de 1 a 5: Muito Baixa
 * Prioridade de 6 a 10: Baixa
 * Prioridade de 11 a 15: Média
 * Prioridade de 16 a 20: Alta